 A few times a year I get a query about the digital dishing tool I have in the image slider on my homepage.
 It’s something I came up with myself though I’d be surprised if I was the first.

 You’ll recognize the base tool as the standard Park Tool WAG-4.
 It’s a decent tool with sliding blocks that lets you check dish even with tires mounted.
 Checking dish with the analog indicator probe is fast and easy.
-The problem is it’s not quantitative and that doesn’t jive with my process.
+The problem is it’s not quantitative.
 I record a ton of stats about every wheel including tension at every spoke and three kinds of alignment.
-To record dish alignment with a conventional gauge you need feeler gauges and that’s a bit slow.
+To record dish alignment with a conventional tool you need feeler gauges and that’s a bit cumbersome.

 I had a spare digital gauge in my toolbox so I mounted it up with no fuss.
 The lug back on the gauge can rotate 90° so I oriented it perpendicular to the shaft.
 I re-used the existing hole on the WAG-4 so no drilling required — I simply removed the existing screw and replaced it with a slightly longer one to accommodate the thickness of my gauge mount plus a washer.
 It’s a wood screw and I was able to find a longer one of the same diameter and thread pitch at Home Depot.
 That’s it.